votingworks/vxsuite/frontends/election-manager/README.md

 # Election Manager (VxAdmin)

-This app is intended to be used on an offline computer by an election admin.
+This app is intended to be used on an offline computer by system administrators and election managers.

+Note: Election manager can refer to VxAdmin or a user role, depending on the context.

 ## Setup